gauravgupta0505/Workindia-Frontend-task/README.md

 ## Introduction

-In this project, we have created a highly scalable and maintainable ReactJS application to tackle WorkIndia's Round 1 Task.
+In this project, I have created a highly scalable and maintainable ReactJS application to tackle WorkIndia's Round 1 Task.
 The application showcases the power of React and utilizes best coding practices to create a robust and efficient solution.

-## Usage

-Provide instructions on how to use your project.
-Include details on how to run it locally, any configuration that might be needed, and any other relevant information that users may need to get started.

 ```bash
 # Clone the repository